Azure data centres

-Azure users can take advantage of a global network of datacenters to maintain availability in a cost-effective manner.
-Azure provides infrastructure and services to natively support High Availability, Disaster Recovery, and backup of your applications and data.
+Azure users can take advantage of a global network of data centres to maintain availability in a cost-effective manner.
+Azure provides infrastructure and services to natively support high availability, disaster recovery and backup of your applications and data.

 With Locally Redundant Storage (LRS), data is stored locally within the users’ primary region.
 With Geo Redundant Storage (GRS), data is stored in a secondary region 250+ miles from the primary region but within the same geography.

-Microsoft is committed to driving software and technology innovations that help people and organizations improve the environment.
-Our goal is to reduce the impact of our operations and products, help other organizations reduce their impact, and to help drive dynamic industry best practices for environmental sustainability.
-Microsoft achieved Carbon Neutrality in 2014, and achieved our goal that all new datacenters have an average 1.125 Power Usage Effectiveness (PUE), which is one-third less than the industry average datacenter PUE of 1.7.
+Microsoft is committed to driving software and technology innovations that help people and organisations improve the environment.
+Our goal is to reduce the impact of our operations and products, to help other organisations reduce their impact and to help drive dynamic industry best practices for environmental sustainability.
+Microsoft achieved Carbon Neutrality in 2014, and as well as its goal that all new data centres should have an average of 1.125 Power Usage Effectiveness (PUE), which is a third less than the industry average data centre PUE of 1.7.

 Azure in China